 Employees do not have a right to record grievance hearings and even if they ask permission an employer may refuse to permit a meeting to be recorded.
 However, it is within the interests of both parties to have a record of matters discussed during a grievance hearing for future reference.
 The preferable method of recording information is to invite a neutral person to attend the meeting to take handwritten notes, which can then be distributed and agreed by the parties at the end of the meeting.

 Covertly recording a grievance hearing is not a statutory reason for dismissal.
-However, there may be
+However, there may be instances where it could constitute a breach of the implied contractual term of mutual trust and

 Already a subscriber?